Camilo (singer): 2018–present: Success as a solo artist

 Upon re-launching his solo career, Camilo made changes to his image.
 He eschewed his previously clean-cut style in favor of a more bohemian look, complete with a handlebar moustache.
 In 2018, he released the song "Desconocidos" with Manuel Turizo and Mau & Ricky.
 The ukulele-tinged reggaeton song peaked at number 23 on the Billboard Latin Pop Airplay chart.
 Following the success of "Desconocidos", Camilo revealed in February 2019 that he had signed with Sony Music Latin.
 On 22 February 2019, Camilo performed at the Venezuela Live Aid concert in Cúcuta, Colombia, a town located on the border with Venezuela.
 He reflected on the experience by explaining "It was a concert that moved me a lot.
 It was not easy, but so many people are suffering.
 I felt happy to be a part of raising global awareness to show what is happening in Venezuela is a tremendous injustice."

-He released the video and single for "No Te Vayas" as his mainstream debut on 28 March 2019, and by August of that year, the video had reached more than 59 million views on Youtube.
+He released the video and single for "No Te Vayas" as his mainstream debut on 28 March 2019, and by August of that year, the video had reached more than 59 million views on YouTube.
 His 2019 song "La Boca" with Mau & Ricky was certified triple-platinum.
 After the release of the song, he made his US television debut, performing "La Boca" and "No Te Vayas" at the 2019 Premios Juventud in Miami.
 He released the song "Tutu" in collaboration with Puerto Rican singer Pedro Capó, which reached the number two position on the Latin Pop Airplay chart.
 Describing the lyrical content of the song, Camilo explained, “This song is who I am, what I feel every time I get on a stage or when I see my girlfriend.”
 Camilo released his first studio album Por Primera Vez on 17 April 2020, which debuted at number one on the Billboard Latin Pop Albums chart and number five on the Top Latin Albums chart.
-The album contains the singles "Tutu" and "Favorito".
+The album contains the singles "Tutu" and "Favorito" alongside breakout songs like "La Mitad" with Christian Nodal and "El Mismo Aire" which was later re-released with Pablo Alborán.